jubrito/planner-with-calendar/README.md

 ## v1:

+- Accessibility

+  > Lighthouse report
+  > SEO

+- Performance

+  > Cache: Check if blocking files (js, css) headers have max-age=0 and must-revalidade
+  > Webpack tree shaking
+  > CDN: Serve static resources via a CDN:
+  > Content Delivery Network is to reduce latency and deliver content to the end user as quickly as possible.
+They implement multiple strategies for this.
+The two most important ones for this article are "distributed servers" and "caching."

+- Web Hosting

+  > Netlify/HottestNewProvider

 - Features

-  - Day / Week / Month / Compact (+ tests)
+  > Day / Week / Month / Compact (+ tests)

 - Layout

-  - Transitions for cool effects
+  > Transitions for cool effects
-  - Text highlight bg and color
+  > Text highlight bg and color
-  - Text hover
+  > Text hover
+  > Text searched highlight
-  - Responsiveness
+  > Responsiveness
-- Update project important information
-  - Accessibility requirements
-  - Favicon, basic SEO?
+  > Favicon

-  - Update readme with project specifications
+- Update README.md
-- Accessibility
-  - Add skip to main content (+ tests)
-- Web Hosting

 ## v2